-PHILADELPHIA – A federal judge has transferred numerous lawsuits from U.S. military veterans who claimed 3M’s Combat-Arms Earplugs were the cause of their hearing damage and deafness to a Florida federal court.
+PHILADELPHIA – A federal judge has transferred a lawsuit from a U.S. military veteran in southern New Jersey who claimed 3M’s Combat-Arms Earplugs were the cause of his hearing damage and deafness to a Florida federal court.

 Minnesota-based 3M finds itself the target of litigation from U.S. military veterans nationwide who claim the company’s Combat-Arms Earplugs, worn by troops from 2003-2015, were the proximate cause of hearing damage and deafness to countless military service members.

 According to the numerous lawsuits filed against 3M, the earplugs were not safe for use by their military wearers, and allowed loud sounds to penetrate their ears without warning, causing permanent hearing loss, deafness, tinnitus and loss of balance to their users.

 The lawsuits claim the earplugs failed because they possessed “a dangerous design defect that caused them to imperceptibly loosen in the wearer’s ear, thus allowing damaging sounds to enter the ear canal around the outside of the earplug.”

 In 2018, 3M paid $9.1 million to settle a whistleblower fraud claim brought against it by the U.S. government under the False Claims Act, to show the company sold its earplugs to the Defense Logistics Agency, knowing full well they were defective.
 However, all claims contained in that settlement pertained to allegations only and not to actual liability.

 3M allegedly knew about the earplugs’ defects dating back to 2000, but was said to have falsified certification documents approving them for military use nonetheless.